polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes.md

 There are several ways you can generate keys.
 The available methods are:

-- solochain-template-node [key](TODO:update-path) subcommand - the most straightforward method for developers working directly with the node is to use the integrated key generation feature.
-You can generate keys directly from your node's command line interface using the `key` subcommand.
+- `solochain-template-node` [key](TODO:update-path) subcommand - the most straightforward method for developers working directly with the node is to use the integrated key generation feature.
+Using the `key` subcommand, you can generate keys directly from your node's command line interface.
 This method ensures compatibility with your chain and is convenient for quick setup and testing
 - [subkey](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/bin/utils/subkey){target=\_blank} - it is a powerful standalone utility specifically designed for Polkadot SDK-based chains.
 It offers advanced options for key generation, including support for different key types such as `ed25519` and `sr25519`.
 This tool allows fine-grained control over the key generation process
 - Third-party key generation utilities - various tools developed by the community